joshfire/hookmachine/README.md

 git clone git@github.com:joshfire/deploymachine.git
 cd deploymachine
 npm install
-export JOSHFIREDEPLOY_KEY_MAIN="the private SSH key" npm start
+export DEPLOYMACHINE_KEY_MAIN="the private SSH key" npm start
 ```

-Note that you need to set the `JOSHFIREDEPLOY_KEY_MAIN` variable to the contents of the private SSH key allowed to pull/push to the Git server(s) used within the scripts before you may run the server.
+Note that you need to set the `DEPLOYMACHINE_KEY_MAIN` variable to the contents of the private SSH key allowed to pull/push to the Git server(s) used within the scripts before you may run the server.
 For obvious security reasons, credentials are not part of the repository.

 ## Configuration